Albert Ellis

 Treatment Planning

-• Identify irrational beliefs (especially “should,” “must,” and “awfulizing”)
+• Identify irrational beliefs (e.g., “should,” “must,” “awfulizing”)

 Typical Interventions

-• ABC model (Activating event, Belief, Consequence)
+• ABC model (Activating Event → Belief → Consequence)

-• Rational self-statements
+• Rational self-statements and reframing exercises

 Cultural Considerations